ashrafyahya/multi_agent_system_project/README.md

 - Python 3.10 or higher
 - Groq API key (for LLM)
 - Optional: Tavily API key (for enhanced web search)
+- Optional: LangSmith API key (for observability and tracing)

 ### Setup